 Avoid using chores as a punishment.
 There is one aspect of chore setting that I am a pretty firm believer in.
 I don’t use chores as a punishment.
 In my experience, this sets children up to believe that cleaning is a negative aspect of life and should only be done under duress.
 How many people, perhaps yourself included, do you know that hate cleaning as adults because they were forced to do it when they were kids after being bad.
 I don’t give chores or tasks as punishment.
 They are not a form of discipline.
 Rather, chores in our house are a regular part of being in a family.
 We act as a community, where each person contributes

 Your ready to hand off some of the chores to your kiddos and you're trying to decide what to do with all that extra time.
 But how do you even know where to start with dishing out cleaning tasks?
-Download your free Everything and the Kitchen Sink cleaning list and take the confusion out of what needs to be cleaned and when.
+Download your free Everything and the Kitchen Sink cleaning list in the Vault and take the confusion out of what needs to be cleaned and when.
 Print an extra copy to give to your newly hired professional cleaner so everyone is on the same page.